Sukhirthan10/expense_tracker/README.md

 ### Future Enhancements

+* Use third party api to get spend information directly from payment apps.
 * Add bar charts or other visualizations for monthly trends.
 * Improve styling using a CSS framework like Tailwind or Material UI.
 * Add category filters and search on the frontend.